FRITZ!Box 7581 Service - Knowledge Base

 The cable between a telephony device and an analog extension (for example "FON 1") on the FRITZ!Box can normally be up to 100 m in length.
 However, this depends on the telephony device being used.

 The cable between a telephony device and the "FON S0" port on the FRITZ!Box may be up to 10 m in length.

 Note:You can also have a technician install an S0 bus which is connected to the "FON S0" port.
 The ISDN port "FON S0" on the FRITZ!Box must be terminated (two 100 Ohm resistors are switched on the "FON S0" port).

 4 Cables for USB devices

-The cable of a USB device (for example a printer, mass storage device) connected to the USB port on the FRITZ!Box should not exceed 5 m.
+The cable of USB devices (for example a printer, hard drive) connected to the USB port on the FRITZ!Box should not exceed 5 m in length.